Countly/countly-sdk-documentation/sdk_dev_guide/current.md

 </p>
 <h1 id="01H821RTQ4N0QMR49CM619Z3ZE">Push Notifications</h1>
 <p>
-  <span>Push notifications are platform-specific and not all platforms have them.
+  Push notifications are platform-specific and not all platforms have them.
 However, if your platform does, you would need to register your device to the push notification server and send the token to the Countly server.
-For more information, please click&nbsp;</span><a href="https://api.count.ly/reference/i#push-notifications" target="_self">here</a><span>&nbsp;for API calls.</span>
+For more information, please click&nbsp;<a href="https://api.count.ly/reference/i#push-notifications" target="_self">here</a>&nbsp;for API calls.
 </p>
 <p>
-  <span>From the SDK API point of view, there could be one simple function to enable push notifications for the Countly server:</span>
+  From the SDK API point of view, there could be one simple function to enable push notifications for the Countly server:
 </p>
 <pre><code class="text">Countly.enable_push()</code></pre>
 <h2 id="01H821RTQ5E9ADZZBRH6FWGQNX">Actioned Events</h2>